open-telemetry/opamp-spec/specification.md

     // the ReportsEffectiveConfig bit to 0 in StatusReport.capabilities field.
     ReportEffectiveConfig = 0x00000001;

-    // The server asks the agent to report addon statuses.
+    // The server asks the agent to report package statuses.
 This bit MUST NOT be
-    // set if the Agent indicated it cannot report addon status by setting
+    // set if the Agent indicated it cannot report package status by setting
-    // the ReportsAddonStatus bit to 0 in StatusReport.capabilities field.
+    // the ReportsPackagesStatus bit to 0 in StatusReport.capabilities field.
-    ReportAddonStatus     = 0x00000002;
+    ReportPackagesStatus   = 0x00000002;
 }
 ```